 Founded in 1997 by Bill Lobeck and Kathy Taylor, the Lobeck Taylor Family Foundation (LTFF) has grown into a second generation investment in making Tulsa an innovative, collaborative and thriving city.
-Under the leadership of Taylor’s daughter, CEO Elizabeth Frame Ellison, LTFF focuses on entrepreneurship, innovation and economic opportunity projects.
-Learn more about the programs we support here.
+Under the leadership of Taylor’s daughter, CEO Elizabeth Frame Ellison, LTFF has grown to encompass a variety of programs and a grant portfolio all dedicated to achieving our purpose:

 Elizabeth Frame Ellison currently serves as President and CEO of the Lobeck Taylor Family Foundation (LTFF).
 Ellison has dedicated her professional career to ensuring Tulsa has an innovative, diverse landscape that encourages small business.